Merry we meet - Merry we meet - Merry we meet

 was death by burning”.

 Written in Latin during his convelescence after an assisination attempt, it was first printed and published anonymously and without his permission, although he was widely known to have been its author.
-Among the members of his own Jesuit order “secretly” his book seemed to have received a favourable reception.
-However, because it was published without official sanction, and since many of the Princes and Judges he attacked were benefactors of the Jesuits, its not surprising he would be called to task.
-One member of his order a Father Roestius, even tried to have him put on the Index of Prohibited books.
+Among the members of his own Jesuit order his book “secretly” received a favourable reception.
+However, because it was published without official sanction, and since many of the Princes and Judges he attacked were benefactors of the Jesuits, its not surprising he would be called to task for it.
+One member of his order a Father Roestius, even tried to have it put on the Index of Prohibited books.

 His worst critic was an anti-Jesuit Judge called Dr. Heinrich von Schultheis, who in an attack on the Cautio complained of “the horrible abuse he poured out regarding the Inquisition and authorities who were taking action against the witches”.
 The General of the Provincial Jesuits of the Lower Rhine, Father Mutius Vitelleschi, offered him only a mild rebuke, and expressed his suspicion that while Spee himself did not have his name on the book, he at least allowed it to be published and “must earnestly guard his manuscripts better in the future”.